FangUOFI/Lab11_API/docs/index.md

 How to request a certain subset of your data?
 We can customize the URL here.
 Note that you are using a new function - `paste0` - to paste together a complex URL string.
 Please check out the code chunk below: We first set the API endpoint as the base URL, and then append more strings to the end of the base URL to perform a certain query and data filtering.
 Next we can encode the URL and then download the data in R.

 For example, for the data filtering step, in order to return the dataset from 2021 only, we need to use the 'date' field to set the subset the records.
 The '`where`' parameter will filter the data by **rows**, and '`select`' parameter will return certain **columns** you are interested in only.
-The code below allows you to download data for 2021 only, with just 4 columns returned: data, primary type, and x, y coordinates.
+The code below allows you to download data for 2021 only, with just 4 columns returned: data, primary type,  latitude and longitude.

 Please note the `date` column is of the floating_timestamp datatype.
 You can view more examples about the format filtering out each different columns from the API documentation page.